Yolwoocle/yolwoocle/README.md

   <h1>Hi! 👋</h1>
 </div>

 🌵 Nice to meet you!
 I'm a developer from France passionate about making games.
-I am currently studying mathematics and computer science in Lyon, France.
+I love making colorful and lively games that bring joy and fun.
+I am currently studying mathematics and computer science in [French preparatory classes](https://en.wikipedia.org/wiki/Classe_pr%C3%A9paratoire_aux_grandes_%C3%A9coles) at the Lycée du Parc in Lyon, France.
 My favorite engines are [PICO-8](https://pico8.com/) and [LÖVE](https://love2d.org/).
 I made a few games, you can check them out:
-* [🦆 Birds with Guns](https://yolwoocle.itch.io/birds-with-guns/), a tiny and frantic shooter set in a train.
+* [🦆 Birds With Guns](https://yolwoocle.itch.io/birds-with-guns/), a tiny and frantic shooter set in a train.
 Claim back your eggs for the bird kingdom!
 * [🐞 Bugscraper](https://yolwoocle.itch.io/bugscraper/), a platformer shooter set in an elevator.
 Rampage your way through a pest-infected tower!
 * [🦖 Pico Dino](https://yolwoocle.itch.io/pico-dino), a lively reimagination of Google Chrome's classic easter egg.